Mmarzex/kubelab/README.md

 and [Traefik docs](https://docs.traefik.io/configuration/backends/kubernetes/)

-Traefik needs an API token to manage DNS for your domain name on Digital Ocean.
+Traefik needs an API token to manage DNS for your domain name on DigitalOcean.
 It uses this for ACME domain verification and issuing a wildcard SSL/TLS certificate.

 Store this as a secret in the format that traefik helm chart expects:

- * Login to your Digital Ocean account
+ * Login to your DigitalOcean account
  * Click on API tab and generate a new API token.
  * Name the token something like `kubelab-traefik`
  * Create the secret for traefik, replacing